AlexeyMK/alexeymk.com/_posts/2013-04-07-on-rejection-letters.md

 - recruiting
 ---

-I was recently introduce to the CEO of an interesting, post-series A startup at an event.
-We were introduced, spoke briefly, and he asked me to email him in case there were any opportunities for me as a freelancer to help.
+I was recently introduced to the CEO of a post series-A startup at an event.
+We spoke about his company for a few minutes, and he asked me to email him in case there were any opportunities for me as a freelancer to help.

 I followed up.
-A few days later, I got the following email from a recruiter at his company.
+A few days later, I got the following email:

 > Hi Alexey,
 >
 > Thanks for your interest in [Company].
 We don't have immediate needs for hiring more engineers at the moment but would be happy to keep you on file for future opportunities.
 >
 > Please let me know if you have additional questions.
+>
+> - [Recruiter], [Company]

 Ouch.

 #### Who are you, again?

-I spent a good portion of 2012 running recruiting for the company I'd helped start, growing our team from 3 to 12 at my peak.
-I've had a chance to deal with my fair share of rejecting candidates, and made my fair share of mistakes.
-So, having been on both sides of this table recently, some advice to fellow engineers who end up handling recruiting at their start-up.
+I spent a good portion of 2012 running recruiting for the company I'd helped start, growing our team from 3 to 12.
+I've had a chance to deal a few dozen candidate rejections, and made my fair share of mistakes.
+Before that, I spent two years applying to internships.
+As such, some advice for would-be rejection-letter writers:

 #### The effort going into the rejection should match the effort spent in the process.

-At my last company, we flew a candidate in to do a trial and ended up deciding to pass.
+At my last company, we flew a candidate in for a trial and ended up passing.
 The next day, I sent a two paragraph email saying, effectively, thank you but no thank you.

 That was wrong.
 The guy deserved at least a phone call after giving us a week of his time.